Your Provider’s Policies

 Privacy

-Information is stored digitally in your child’s file in practice software and in other digital files on our server and in our Google Workspace.
+The Privacy Policy explains how we protect you and your child’s privacy under Australian Privacy Law and medical ethics.
+It explains how and why your child’s healthcare information is collected, held, used, and shared.
+Information is stored digitally in your child’s file in the practice software, on our server and in our Google Workspace.
 Security and access are protected by passphrases, two-factor authentication, and other industry-standard cybersecurity measures.

-Paediatric specialists usually request and record information about parents’ health and developmental history, as well as parents’ concerns or perspectives about the child.
+Parents’, siblings' and the patient's relevant health and developmental history, as well as parents’ concerns or perspectives about the child, are recorded and used in paediatric healthcare.

 Privacy Concerns